bhaskar-areti/test-githubactions/README.md

 ##
 two repositories and what each one does
-# test-githubactions as CI / intent like “What I want to deploy”
+# test-githubactions(Ex:como-pricer) as CI / intent like “What I want to deploy”
-# Istio-helm-migration as GitOps / source of truth like “What is deployed in the cluster”
+# Istio-helm-migration (Ex: K8s-deployemnts) as GitOps / source of truth like “What is deployed in the cluster”
 Flux only watches Istio-helm-migration.
 GitHub Actions only touches Git — never the cluster.